jeffchi/secure-build-cli/README.md

 DOCKER_REPO - DockerHub repository.
 DOCKER_USER - docker user name who has write access to above repository.
 DOCKER_PASSWORD - docker password who has write access to above repository.
+DOCKER_BASE_USER - docker user name of repository which has base image.
+DOCKER_BASE_PASSWORD - docker password of repository which has base image.
 IMAGE_TAG_PREFIX - a prefix of the image tag for the image to be built.
 The full image tag will be IMAGE_TAG_PREFIX + '-' + the leading seven digits from the GitHub repository hash.
 DOCKER_CONTENT_TRUST_BASE - If your base image that is mentioned in the Dockerfile is signed, then make it true.
 DOCKER_CONTENT_TRUST_BASE_SERVER - If your base image mentioned in the Dockerfile is signed, then you can specify the notary URL (default: https://notary.docker.io).